Is Smaller Always Faster? Tradeoffs in Compressing Self-Supervised Speech Transformers: Design of Experiments

 \subsection{Head Pruning}

-For head pruning, recall that we have two approaches, one based on the $L_1$ of head weights, and the other based on the $L_1$ of gradients For the weight-based approach, we prune a fixed amount of heads for each layer, because higher layers tend to have larger $L_1$.
-If we compare heads across layers, an entire layer would be pruned before we prune others.
-For the gradient-based approach, we use a $1/4$ of the training data to compute the scores of each head.
-As opposed to pruning a fixed number for each layer, we normalize the scores of heads within each layer, and prune the heads by comparing them altogether.
+For head pruning, we use 25\% of the training data to compute the scores of each head.
+Similarly, since the $\ell_1$ norm varies across layers, as opposed to pruning a fixed number from each layer, we normalize the scores of heads within each layer and prune the heads by comparing them all together.
 As for all iterative pruning approaches, we train the model for a fixed 25,000 steps after pruning, with learning rate $10^{-5}$ and a batch size of 4.

-Results of head pruning is shown in Figure~\ref{fig:head-pruning}.
-We find that the gradient-based approach is better than the weight-based approach.
-Figure~\ref{fig:pruning} (b) shows the gradient-based head pruning results comparing with other pruning techniques.
-We find that speaker identification is more susceptible to head pruning compared to phone recognition.
-In fact, head pruning improves phone recognition until density 50\%.
-Overall, with a density of 25\%, the performance only degrades by 0.9\% and 3.4\% absolute for phone recognition and speaker identification, respectively.